T: 972-934-9100 F: 972-934-9200 firstname.lastname@example.org

 2016 President’s Award, Texas Young Lawyers Association (TYLA)

-A graduate of Baylor Law School, Mr. Burke has successfully defended clients involved in high-stakes litigation across Texas and the U.S. He guest lectures at Baylor Law School, and serves as a consultant and monitoring counsel for oil and gas and manufacturing companies involved in litigation throughout the U.S. He has defended a wide range of domestic and international companies, such as automobile manufacturers, firearm manufacturers, oil and gas operators, drilling companies, tubing companies, and other energy and transportation-related entities across the spectrum.
-In 2017, the Board of Directors for Texas Young Lawyers Association elected Mr. Burke as Chair-elect of the organization.
-Mr. Burke is on the Board of Directors for Texas Young Lawyers Association and a committee co-chair on the Dallas Association of Young Lawyers.
-He is passionate about serving the community and his profession through TYLA and DAYL, and he is also passionate about zealously representing his clients.
+Mr. Burke guest lectures at Baylor Law School, and serves as a consultant and monitoring counsel for manufacturing companies, automotive and other product dealerships, oil and gas companies, and transportation companies involved in pre-suit matters and litigation throughout the U.S. He has defended a wide range of domestic and international companies, such as automobile manufacturers, automotive and recreational dealerships, heavy equipment manufacturers and dealerships, firearm manufacturers, oil and gas operators, drilling companies, tubing companies, and other energy and transportation-related entities across the spectrum.
+Mr. Burke also specializes in a broad field of commercial and other business litigation, including business disparagement, non-solicitation, non-compete, and tortious interference with contract cases.

 “Confusion Now Hath Made His Masterpiece!
 But When Does the Removal Countdown Begin?
 A Discussion on the Fifth Circuit’s Recent Fraudulent Joinder Decisions and Their Potential to Trap the Unwary Litigator,”